ktd2004/gsoap-onvif/README.md

 ###Project Introduction

-The gsoap-onvif project is a onvif client project
+The project is a onvif client project